sufyazi/ENCODE-atac-pipeline-custom/README.md

 Once the pipeline has finished, it will wait for the rest of the batch jobs to finish as well by monitoring for the CAPER log files at the path where the `encode-atac-pl_submit-postprocess.sh` script is run.
 Once all of the stderr files contain the line `Workflow finished successfully`, the `caper` output files will automatically be processed using `croo` and the the resulting data files will be immediately moved to a remote storage location on Odin.
 This is to prevent the HPC scratch space from being overloaded with too many large-sized output files.
 To achieve this, the wrapper script actually runs another script called `croo_processing_module.sh`.
 Do not move this file anywhere as it is an important dependency for the wrapper script to work.

 Alternatively, the `croo_processing_module.sh` script can be run manually to process the `caper` output files.
 The script takes 3 arguments:

+- the unique 7-character analysis ID
+- the path to the `caper` output directory of said analysis ID
+- the path to the output directory where the processed `croo` files will be stored (*root path; the script will create a subdirectory with the analysis ID as the name*)

 An example of command with complete arguments is as follows: